How Will Europe's Digital Single Market Impact the U.S.?

 This situation will cause short-term losses for global eCommerce merchants, as well as impact long-term international relations.

 Original discussions regarding the Digital Single Market indicated the policy would make the EU an even more attractive market for global merchants.
 However, it has since been revealed that the original intentions were untrue or have changed.
 A former French minister said, “We don’t want to be a digital colony of U.S. internet giants.”
-In all probably, many member states feel the same way, hoping the new policy will effectively handcuff the competitiveness of U.S. merchants.
+In all probability, many member states feel the same way, hoping the new policy will effectively handcuff the competitiveness of U.S. merchants.

 New Regulations Don’t Guarantee Adoption